Should I File Bankruptcy In Wisconsin?

 Making an appointment is easy.
-You can call 414-326-9231 or 866-678-9352 today, fill out an online form, or send an email to make arrangements for your free initial consultation.
+You can call 414-326-9231 or 866-678-9352 today, fill out an online form to make arrangements for your free initial consultation.
 We offer evening and Saturday hours, hours by appointment, and conference call hours for out-state clients.
 We are generally able to see you within one or two days of your call.
 If your situation requires immediate attention, we will make every effort to see you the same day that you contact our office.

-At Miller & Miller Law, LLC, in Milwaukee, Wisconsin, we are Chapter 7, Chapter 13 and Chapter 128 bankruptcy lawyers who represent and counsel clients throughout Wisconsin, including Waukesha, Kenosha, Racine, Ozaukee, and West Bend.
+At Miller & Miller Law, LLC, in Milwaukee, Wisconsin, we are Chapter 7, Chapter 13 and Chapter 128 bankruptcy lawyers who represent and counsel clients throughout Wisconsin.
+We have offices in Milwaukee, Madison and Kenosha.

 DISCLAIMER: THE INFORMATION PROVIDED IS GENERAL AND SHOULD NOT BE RELIED UPON FOR ANY PARTICULAR SITUATION.
 CONSULTATION WITH A LICENSED PROFESSIONAL ATTORNEY IS ADVISED.
 THE DISSEMINATION OF THIS INFORMATION AND ANY RESPONSE THERETO DOES NOT CREATE AN ATTORNEY/CLIENT RELATIONSHIP AND IS NOT A CONFIDENTIAL NOR PRIVILEGED COMMUNICATION.
 NO VISIT, EMAIL COMMUNICATION OR OTHER INTERACTION WITH THIS WEBSITE WHATSOEVER CONSTITUTES AN ATTORNEY-CLIENT RELATIONSHIP UNLESS FORMALLY OBTAINED WITH THE ATTORNEY BY A MUTUALLY WRITTEN AGREEMENT.